ClancyLab/squid/_sources/examples/smooth_xyz.rst.txt

    .. image:: /imgs/examples/geometry/reaction_pathway/reaction_coordinate_rough.gif

-However, when using the procrustes method we remove the rigid rotation associated with this change of coordinate system.
+However, when using the procrustes method we remove the rigid rotation associated with this change of coordinate system, making it appear much better.

 .. only:: latex